Skills have taken on a new focus in the world we’re in now, due to changes in the way we work, where we work and which skills are valued.

 “Teams and roles have undergone a lot of change, so mention how you’ve raised your hand for projects and tasks that are not necessarily part of your job scope,” Gorton suggests.
 “That’s a great way to highlight you’re a team player who adapts easily to change.”

 Hiring managers are looking for employees who are proactive and have taken initiative in learning new skills or seeking out new opportunities.
-As it turns out, 42% of Australians learned new skills in 2020 that they wouldn’t have if it wasn’t for COVID-19.

 How to show that you’re proactive